 - 3.1 The WPDG and WRIF will continue in 2024/25.
 Both initiatives have refreshed strategies, including a reduction of the total WRIF budget and the closure of the Business Investment Growth (BIG) pillar of the WRIF as per the WRIF Business Plan, which is approved annually by Cabinet and the updated WRIF Investment Strategy and Business Plan are elsewhere on this committee meeting's agenda.
-These initiatives continue to create non-treasury investments that will be funded from internal and external borrowing. - 3.2 The final WPDG and Joint Venture Business Plan is not yet completed and will be received and considered by officers between the date of this Report and the final consideration of the Treasury Management Strategy by Council in February.
-The Executive Director for Resources will consider whether any changes are required to the Treasury Management Strategy as a result and these will be noted and explained to full Council as part of the approval process. - 3.3 An important feature of all non-treasury investments is that they are made with the primary purpose of delivering organisational objectives, and not purely or primarily to make a financial return (Appendix 3, Section 3).
+These initiatives continue to create non-treasury investments that will be funded from internal and external borrowing. - 3.2 The final WPDG and Joint Venture Business Plan for 2024/24 is not yet completed.
+Following completion and approval of that Plan, the Executive Director for Resources will consider whether any changes are required to the Treasury Management Strategy.
+Should changes be required they will be subject to a report to Cabinet and Council for approval. - 3.3 An important feature of all non-treasury investments is that they are made with the primary purpose of delivering organisational objectives, and not purely or primarily to make a financial return (Appendix 3, Section 3).
 The objectives of the WPDG and WRIF reflect this requirement and are set out in their respective strategies. - 3.4 The Council holds a small amount of other non-treasury investments, all related to the delivery of service objectives (Appendix 3, Section 14).